-World Sight Day, traditionally held on the second Thursday in October, is an international day dedicated to raising awareness about avoidable blindness and vision impairment.
+Held every year on the second Thursday in October, World Sight Day is an international day dedicated to raising awareness about avoidable blindness and vision impairment.
 This year - 2016 - it falls on Thursday 6 October.

-An initiative of Vision 2020: The Right to Sight (a joint undertaking of the World Health Organization and International Agency for the Prevention of Blindness) World Sight Day highlights the importance of good vision for all people and the tragic effects that unnecessary vision impairment can have on lives when left untreated.
-But it also brings the positive news that the problem can be solved and that the funding needed to implement the solution is significantly lower than the annual cost to the global economy of doing nothing to resolve the problem.
+An initiative of Vision 2020: The Right to Sight (a joint undertaking of the World Health Organization and International Agency for the Prevention of Blindness) World Sight Day highlights the importance of good vision for all people and the limiting affects that uncorrected vision impairment can have on lives..

 On World Sight Day in 2006, the global community first learnt that uncorrected refractive error was the leading cause of vision impairment and the second leading cause of avoidable blindness.
 When left untreated, refractive error (including the conditions myopia, hyperopia, astigmatism and presbyopia) can have a major impact on the health of an individual, reducing educational and employment opportunities that often lead to poverty.